 The overarching aim of the programme is to ensure that the graduate acquires the competences for critical analysis, problem-solving, decision-making, collaborative teamworking, leadership, professional scholarship, effective interpersonal communication and reflection that are essential to the art and science of nursing.
 Safe and effective practice requires a sound underpinning of theoretical knowledge that informs practice and is in turn informed by practice.
-Within a complex and changing healthcare service and population focus, it is essential that preceptors facilitate nursing students to achieve these outcomes and that practice is informed by the best available evidence and that graduates develop a capacity for Continuing Professional Development (CPD) to maintain competence over a potentially long professional career.
+Within a complex and changing healthcare service and population focus, it is essential that Preceptors facilitate nursing students to achieve these outcomes and that practice is informed by the best available evidence.
+The graduates develop a capacity for Continuing Professional Development (CPD) to maintain competence over a potentially long professional career.

-Levels of Competence for National Competency Assessment
+Levels of competence for the National Competence Assessment

 Competence is defined as the attainment of knowledge, intellectual capacities, practice skills, integrity and professional and ethical values required for safe, accountable and effective practice as a Registered Nurse.
-To assist in determining if a nursing student has met the required level of competence, NMBI have detailed performance criteria for each domain and relevant indicators which demonstrate if the performance criteria have been met.
+To assist in determining if a nursing student has met the required level of competence, NMBI have detailed performance criteria based on Benner (1984) and Steinaker and Bell (1979) for each domain and relevant indicators which demonstrate if the performance criteria have been met.